-- Performing gender in the European folk dances -
+- research on female parts in the European folk dances -

 My choreographic work is a lot inspired by folk traditions.
 In KLOFF I am continuing my research on female roles in European folk dances and female figures in folk legends.